datacebo/datacebo-cookbook/CONTRIBUTING.md

 * The title matches the notebook's internal title.
 * The date is today's date.
 * The path is correct and relative to the repository root.

 ---

+## Update the authors.yaml

+If this notebook is written by a new author, update the [authors.yaml](https://github.com/datacebo/datacebo-cookbook/blob/main/authors.yaml) with their name, GitHub account and LinkedIn account (if applicable).
+The header for the entry should be in the format: `{first_name}{last_name}-{org}`.

+---

+## Update the requirements.txt

+If any new requirements are needed for the notebook to run, add them to the [requirements.txt](https://github.com/datacebo/datacebo-cookbook/blob/main/requirements.txt).

+---